 Low population of police officers.
 In a state as large as Texas, it’s critical to keep a close eye on crime.
 However, Texas only has 1.5 police officers for every 1,000 people who are living in the state.
 Only seven other states—Alabama, Ohio, Washington, Wyoming, New Mexico, Indiana, and Mississippi—have a lower officer-to-population ratio.

-If you’re thinking about moving to Texas, be prepared to experience almost every kind of weather condition, including droughts, hail, severe thunderstorms, and hurricanes along Texas’ Gulf Coast.
+Future residents of Texas should be prepared to experience almost every kind of weather condition, including droughts, hail, and severe thunderstorms, as well as hurricanes along Texas’ Gulf Coast.

 Texas Property Taxes